 Contractors shall rehabilitate the entire site upon completion of work.
-Where applicable, rehabilitation must be in line with the measures outlined in the Project Environmental Specification.
-A rehabilitation plan will be submitted to the Transnet CM and PER for approval at least six weeks before project completion.
+Where applicable, approval at least six weeks before project completion.
 The following, but not limited are critical issues to be included in the rehabilitation plan:

+Specification.
+A rehabilitation plan will be submitted to the Transnet CM and PER for being considered for use;

-- Details of soil preparation procedures including proposed fertilisers or other chemicals being considered for use; - A list of the plant species that will be used in the rehabilitation process.
-Note that these should all be indigenous species, and preferably species that are endemic to the area.
-The assistance of an appropriately qualified Botanist/Horticulturist should be sought in developing this list; - Procedures for watering the planted areas (frequency of watering, methodology proposed etc.); - An indication of the monitoring procedures that will be put in place to ensure the successful establishment of the plants (duration and frequency of monitoring, proposed criteria for declaring rehabilitation as being successful); and - Procedures for the prevention of the establishment and spread of alien invasive species.
+• Details of soil preparation procedures including proposed fertilisers or other chemicals these should all be indigenous species, and preferably species that are endemic to the area.
+The assistance of an appropriately qualified Botanist/Horticulturist should be sought in developing this list;

+• A list of the plant species that will be used in the rehabilitation process.
+Note that proposed etc.);

+Procedures for watering the planted areas (frequency of watering, methodology successful establishment of the plants (duration and frequency of monitoring, proposed criteria for declaring rehabilitation as being successful); and species.

+An indication of the monitoring procedures that will be put in place to ensure the

+Procedures for the prevention of the establishment and spread of alien invasive ensure that these documents and records are kept up to date.